 • Municipality of Monfalcone (IT)

-• Selc Cooperative Company (IT)
+• Selc Cooperative (IT)

 • National Interuniversity Consortium for Marine Sciences (IT)